gnboorse/videowatcher/README.md

 To make the magic happen, videowatcher relies on a complex package management system wrapped inside a virtual environment.

 Make sure you have installed **python3** and **virtualenv** using your package manager of choice.
-For example:
+For example on Fedora-based systems:

 ~~~
 sudo dnf install python3
 sudo dnf install python-virtualenv
 ~~~

-Also install pip3 by downloading [link](https://bootstrap.pypa.io/get-pip.py "get-pip.py") and installing like so:
+Also install pip3 by downloading [get-pip.py](https://bootstrap.pypa.io/get-pip.py "get-pip.py") and installing like so:

 ~~~
 sudo python3 get-pip.py